 NHS App

-The NHS App allows you to access a range of NHS services.
+The NHS App allows you to access a range of NHS services all in one place.

 You will need an email account to be able to register with the NHS App.
 You can download the NHS App on your phone or tablet.

-After you have signed up for the NHS App please ensure you have notifications switched on.
-You can choose to receive messages in the NHS App.
-To receive messages, you will need to switch on NHS App notifications on your device.
+After you have signed up for the NHS App please ensure you have notifications switched on so you don't miss any messages from us or other healthcare providers, like your GP.
+To receive messages, switch on NHS App notifications on your device.
 This can be done in the NHS App or in the device settings.
 Notifications preferences may take 24 hours to take effect.

 If you view your letters and appointments via the NHS App, the hospital shares your data with NHS England,as they operate it and provide the functionality.
 Their privacy policy explains how NHS England and other organisations may use your data for this purpose.